Effective Date: January 1, 2020

 Applicant has demonstrated knowledge of and skills in:

 D1.
-Identifying the counseling needs of individuals with hearing impairment based on their narratives and results of client/patient and/or caregiver responses to questionnaires and validation measures
+Identifying the counseling needs of individuals who are deaf or hard of hearing based on the narratives and results of client/patient and/or caregiver responses to questionnaires and validation measures

 D2.
 Providing individual, family, and group counseling as needed based on client/patient and clinical population needs